 Section 1: Qualifications

 All undergraduate students attending The Ohio State University, who are interested in Animal Science are eligible for membership in the Saddle and Sirloin Club.
 Faculty members, graduate students, and spouses may join but are ineligible to compete in the Little International or hold elected office.
 Induction of new members shall be conducted with the ritual prescribed in the Constitution and Bylaws of the National Block and Bridle Club.
 Voting membership is limited to currently enrolled Ohio State students.

 Section 2: Voting

-the Voting at meetings shall be either by ballot or by count of hands.
+For business transactions that require only a simple majority for passage, voting will be done by the voice vote method.
+Voting on matters that require a 2/3 majority shall be either done by ballot or by count of hands.
 The need for a ballot vote shall be decided by the executive officers.

 The regular voting membership shall be by those deemed in good standing by the guidelines outlined in Article II, Section 1 of the by-laws.